Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 blue pants d-ring belt

-3. Too many choices = overdose
+3. Too much choice = overdose

 The question I get asked the most is: